 Small Business Owner

-You can set your own hours, although you may end up working more hours than in other jobs, particularly in the early stages.
-But if you start a small business, the work you do is often more personally fulfilling than if you were working for someone else.
+You can set your own hours, although you may work more than in other jobs, particularly in the early stages.
+But if you start a small business, your work is often more personally fulfilling than if you were working for someone else.

-Landscapers are entrusted with providing care and maintenance to clients' gardens and lawns.
+Landscapers provide care and maintenance to clients' gardens and lawns.
 While their work assuredly falls under the umbrella of manual labor — including operating an assortment of equipment to mow, trim, prune, rake, and weed — it can be less laborious than construction.
 Landscapers generally work in teams to efficiently water plants and add fertilizer as needed.
 And though working within a team can feel daunting, most of your day will be spent wearing noise-canceling headphones and engaging in monotonous work.

 The positive is your time and energy are rewarded with direct physical results that you can see, yes, but also touch.
 There aren't too many positions anymore that provide that baseline satisfaction.
 Over time, your position can include the design, construction, and maintenance of landscape features.
 For example, some landscapers will install features like stonework, water fountains, outdoor lighting, and sprinkler systems.